C-Wesley/LearningWIL/SD_Card/README.md

 Begin by looking at SD_Card_RW.
 Then move onto path_parse.

-An advanced user may find the SD class and File class API more useful (Located near the bottom of the page):
+An advanced user may find the SD class and File class API useful (Located near the bottom of the page):

 <a href="https://docs.arduino.cc/libraries/sd/#SD%20class" target="_blank">Arduino SD Class API</a>